 Why don’t you update all your apps?

 On the iPad, I refuse to constantly update my apps because they take up so much space.
-A lot of the apps will release updates for the Retina Display iPad, of which I do not own.
 I will regularly check the updates, but if the descriptions do not relevantly apply to me, I will not update it.
 Same goes for my iPhone.
 If there are many new features within an update, I will update.

 I’m thinking about buying an iPad.
 Which model should I get?